September 1, 2017

 If you sell on eBay and value your eBay ratings, really think twice.
 Same goes for any public marketplace allowing Russian buyers and has feedback forms.

 And remember, even with all this it could get stuck in customs, sent back or both.
 You and the buyer will be waiting for two weeks while the shipment clears customs, not having access to information and potentially in a losing situation.
 A good thought is to modify your returns policy and make explicit to Russian buyers that they take the risk of shipping.
 Get it in writing if you take credit cards (another concern).

-A great way to prevent your orders from shipping out to Russia without your approval or review, is to first look into your shopping cart and change your settings to hold all international orders for review in your fulfillment centers.
+With the Shipwire Platform, you can adjust your settings to prevent your orders from shipping out to Russia without your approval or review by changing the settings to hold all international orders for review in your fulfillment centers.
 If you are a Shipwire user, there is a setting in shipping preferences to hold international orders.